Working with datasets in ClearML

 Prepare data

-Example script for data preparation
+Example of a script for data preparation

 import os